How logistics teams actually pick NYC warehouse space in 2026

 Which NYC industrial landlords and submarkets AI recommends

-We queried ChatGPT, Perplexity, Gemini, and Claude across dozens of site-selection-intent prompts: “last-mile warehouse lease NYC,” “best industrial submarket Bronx Queens distribution,” “who are the major NYC industrial landlords,” “where to find last-mile fulfillment space near Manhattan.”
-The pattern is consistent and stark.
+When site-selection-intent prompts were tested across the major AI platforms — “last-mile warehouse lease NYC,” “best industrial submarket Bronx Queens distribution,” “who are the major NYC industrial landlords,” “where to find last-mile fulfillment space near Manhattan” — the pattern was consistent and stark.

-The pattern mirrors what we see across every CRE vertical: the largest public REITs with the most digital content (Prologis, Link Logistics) dominate AI responses, while the most active NYC-specific operators — the ones with the actual last-mile product tenants need — are nearly invisible.
-A logistics team asking an AI assistant about “Bronx warehouse space for lease” gets Prologis’s name and a generic market description, not Innovo’s 1 million SF Bruckner Blvd building or Turnbridge’s LEED Platinum Bronx Logistics Center.
+The largest public REITs with the most digital content dominate AI responses, while the most active NYC-specific operators — the ones with the actual last-mile product tenants need — are nearly invisible.
+A logistics team asking an AI assistant about “Bronx warehouse space for lease” gets a national REIT name and a generic market description, not the specific 1 million SF multi-story facilities that have been delivered in that exact submarket.

 This is a structural problem, not a marketing one.
-AI doesn’t recommend based on the quality of your product.
+AI does not recommend based on the quality of your product.
 It recommends based on the density and quality of information about your product across the web.

 Why most NYC industrial portfolios are invisible to AI